Read through our tips to find the best energy-efficient windows for your home and start seeing the benefits an energy-efficient window can provide.

 Dual-pane glass insulates almost twice as well as single-pane, while triple-pane glass maximizes your energy efficiency.
 Inert argon gas can be used between panes of glass to improve insulating properties and help reduce thermal transfer.
-Laminated, tempered, tinted and obscure insulating glass options are available from Pella, as well as products with impact-resistant glass.
+Laminated, tempered, tinted, and obscure insulating glass options are available from Pella, as well as products with impact-resistant glass.

 2. Window Installation

 Proper window installation will help prevent air infiltration and even costly water damage to your home.
 If installed incorrectly, your windows may not operate properly.
-Check the level, plumb, bowing, square and the reveal to determine if your windows were installed properly.
+Check the level, plumb, bowing, square, and the reveal to determine if your windows were installed properly.

 3. Window Placement

 You can increase your window’s energy efficiency by selecting specific Low-E (Low-emissivity) glass coatings for different areas of your home.
-These are layers of thermal protection inside insulating glass that help:
+These are layers of thermal protection inside the insulating glass that help: